-Note:
+Note for this definition:

-Though repealed by the Petroleum Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum Act 1967 s.
+Though repealed by the Petroleum and Geothermal Energy Resources Act 1967, the Petroleum Act 1936 continues to apply to the Barrow Island lease and renewals of it (see the Petroleum and Geothermal Energy Resources Act 1967 s.
 134).

 Barrow Island lessee means the lessee under the Barrow Island lease;